-If we can grasp this then maybe we can talk about our LGBTQ Plus Community, genocide, human trafficking, child prostitution, child soldiers, sexual predators and all of our sins.
-There will be more work to do even after we win the war against police brutality, against social inequalities and against all forms of oppression.
-The work involves healing the psyche, the soul of our broken society.
+If we can grasp this then maybe we can talk about our LGBTQ Plus Community, genocide, human trafficking, child prostitution, child soldiers, sexual predators and all of our inhumanity.
+Our sins bear immortal consequences to the oppressed and oppressor - it lives on long after the sinner has passed, immortal as the white sperm whale named Moby Dick.

-The year was 2014.
-I was enrolled in an english literature class to study the genre of the Great American Novels.
+The year was 2012.
+I was enrolled in an English literature class.
 We spent an entire semester on Moby Dick.
 Any less time would not be enough to think critically and analytically about this epic masterpiece.
-It was the last week of class and our essays would be due in two weeks, (with one additional week during finals to hand in the paper).
-My professor on that last day wrecked us with her scholarly explanation just when we were beginning to think we understood the novel.
+It was the last week of class and our essays would be due in two weeks, (with one additional week during finals to hand in final essays).
+My professor on that last day wrecked us all with her scholarly explanation just when we were beginning to think we understood the novel.

 “The Pequod is heading for a shipwreck.
 The Pequod is America heading for a shipwreck because America is broken.
 America was doomed for destruction from the moment of dehumanization.
-The white teeth of the withe sperm tale is symbolic for a vagina, for femininity is scary and so is any color other than white.”
+The white teeth of the white sperm whale is symbolic for a vagina, for femininity is scary and so is any color other than white.”

 The unanimous response was a loud outburst of,